mclausen792/weddingAPI/README.md

-* API for the Wedding of Eric Garcia and Makayla
+* API for the Wedding of Eric Garcia and Makayla Clausen